Tate blueshift and vanishing for Real oriented cohomology: Completion and Bousfield localization

-From \cite[Thm.
-4.11]{HK01}, we have a $C_2$-equivariant lift of the map (\ref{equation:3.4}).
-After applying $\bar{v}_{n-1}(-/\bar{I}_n^k)$, both sides are strongly even and the underlying map is a homotopy equivalence so it is a $C_2$ homotopy equivalence by Proposition \ref{HMLemma}.
+now lies in in $RO(C_2)$.
+After applying $\bar{v}_{n-1}(-/\bar{I}_n^k)$, both sides are strongly even and the underlying map is a homotopy equivalence, so it is a $C_2$-equivalence by Proposition \ref{HMLemma}.
 From here, the $C_2$-equivariant case proceeds as in the nonequivariant setting. \end{proof}

+\begin{rem2} Proposition \ref{modulestructure} states that after $K(n)$-localization, $\bar{v}_n^{-1}BP\mathbb{R}$ splits as a wedge of $RO(C_2)$-graded suspensions of $\e(n)$.
+It is an interesting open question whether an analogous splitting holds for cyclic groups of order $2^m$, where $\e(n)$ is replaced by a certain genuine $C_{2^m}$-spectrum constructed by Beaudry--Hill--Shi--Zeng in \cite{BHSZ20}. \end{rem2}